spacetelescope/niriss_ghost/README.rst

 - --keyword_flux: Column name for flux in ``catalog``.
 Default is source_sum (one that comes with photutils.).

-Determine GAP coordinates based on a calibrated image (i.e. _i2d.fits from the JWST pipeline).
+Determine ghost axis point (GAP) coordinates based on a calibrated image (i.e. _i2d.fits from the JWST pipeline).

 .. code-block:: bash